HeapBadger/advent-of-code-solutions/advent-of-code-2024/README.md

 ## Overview

-This directory contains solutions for Advent of Code 2024, implemented in C. Each day's challenge is tackled with a focus on performance and clean coding practices.
+This directory contains solutions for Advent of Code 2024, implemented in C.

 ## Table of Contents